iamdakshsainii/Aptitude/percentage/percentage.md

 ### **Formula:**

-Total Marks = (Obtained Marks + Failed Marks) × 100 / Passing Percentage
+Total Marks= (Obtained Marks + Failed Marks) × 100 / Passing Percentage

 **Example:** A student scores 150 marks and fails by 30 marks when the pass percentage is 40%.
 Find total marks.